 The company commissioned the Real Beauty campaign based on this insight into the customer’s mind.
 The campaign received plenty of praise from the ad world, as well as criticism for its focus on physical beauty rather than intelligence, wit and other important traits.
 Whether or not you agree with the focus of the ads, it’s evident that the campaign succeeded in positioning Dove.

 It became the go-to brand for women of all ages.
 This because they could relate to the various models used in the campaign.
 Furthermore, it opened an important dialogue around an important social issue.
 So how did the campaign translate to sales?
 In Oct 2014, Adweek reported that Dove sales increased from $2.5 billion to $4 billion since the launch of its Campaign for Real Beauty.

 3. How Gatorade Fueled Its Business Growth With Customer Insights

 Once a leader of the $6BN sports hydration segment, in 2006 Gatorade faced double-digit volume decline.
 The brand needed a growth strategy that would allow them to win back customers.
 It wanted to attract new consumers and drive revenue growth.
 To accomplish this, Gatorade partnered with research firm Prophet on an extensive consumer research project to understand where the opportunities for growth existed.

-The company went to work utilizing the research data to come up with new products that positioned Gatorade as a leader in the sports fuel category instead of simply a hydration product.
+The company went to work utilizing customer insights and analytics data to come up with new products that positioned Gatorade as a leader in the sports fuel category instead of simply a hydration product.
 Due to this strategy, the double-digit declines the brand had been experiencing were reversed to 15 percent growth in just one year.
-Gatorade also became the fastest growing brand in the PepsiCo portfolio (and its only double-digit growth brand for over five years).
+Gatorade also became the fastest growing brand in the PepsiCo portfolio.
+And its only double-digit growth brand for over five years.